natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-02-playground-calle-de-fuencarral-madrid.md

 slug: playground-calle-de-fuencarral-madrid
 featured: false
 draft: true
 description: Observations on a vibrant urban playground in the heart of Madrid.
-Coordinates
 emoji: 🛝
 tags:
   - 🍷 Europe